 Mash is a liquid composed of grist (crushed malt or grain) stirred with boiling water to create worts.
-Worts is the liquid that drains from the mash and is fermented in the wash (the liquid that contains alcohol and is used to distill whiskey).
+Worts is the liquid that drains from the mash and is fermented in the wash; this is the liquid that contains alcohol and is used to distill whiskey.

 The Differences Between Sweet and Sour Mash

 - Sour Mash is the best-known mash and is the method used to make bourbon and Tennessee whiskey.
 In this method a small amount of already fermented mash (now sour) is held from the previous fermentation and used in the following batch, thus continuing the quality of yeast used.

 - Sweet Mash, on the other hand, uses fresh yeast which fermented in open-topped vats before being distilled giving a fresh, sweet flavor as opposed to sour.